Selesti/Dummy-Brief/README.md

 ## The Brief

-You have a new client, who runs only runs NodeJS applications. (*No Ruby, No Python, No PHP etc... for this example*)
+You have a new client, who runs only runs NodeJS applications. (*No Ruby, No Python, No PHP etc... for this dummy brief please*)

 Although you're not a Node developer, you understand how javascript works, understand basic design principles, how a REST API works and are self-sufficient.
 You believe you can cobble something together to suit the client's needs.